NHSDigital/nhs-notify-sms-nudge/README.md

 ### Dependencies

-Dependencies are managed via NPM workspaces.
+Dependencies are managed via npm workspaces.
 From the project root folder you can run the following command to install dependencies:

 ```shell
 npm install